josedv82/Swift_Learning_Resources/README.md

 My approach here was to focus on SwiftUI, and only go to UIkit when needed.
 Since I didn't have any initial background thought this was better moving forward rather than having to learn one approach now and another one in the future (...mind you, learning never stops...).
 Resources I used for SwiftUI:

-- [SwiftUI tutorials by apple](https://developer.apple.com/tutorials/swiftui) This is a very well designed guided tour taking readers through the basics aof building an app from scratch.
+- [SwiftUI tutorials by apple](https://developer.apple.com/tutorials/swiftui) This is a very well designed guided tour taking readers through the basics of building an app from scratch.
 Ideally, you would follow along the tutorial while actually coding the app.
-It touched on a lot of things that you will see in many common apps.
+It touches on a lot of elements and functionalities that you will see in many common apps.
-It says that it takes about 4.5h to complete the tutorial.
-My experience here is, if you really want to understand the concepts, repeat each part of the tutorial 2 or 3 times, relying less on the help each time.
+As a side note, It says that it takes about 4.5h to complete the tutorial.
+My experience here is, if you are new and really want to understand the concepts, repeat each part of the tutorial 2 or 3 times, doing it more independently each time.
 Overall I can say I spent over 20hrs on this easily.

 - [SwiftUI by example](https://www.hackingwithswift.com/quick-start/swiftui) This is a great website by Paul Hudson I found with lots of useful resources.
 I wish I had found it sooner.
 The **SwiftUI by Example** tutorials combined short and easy-to-follow explanations along with Paul's short explanation videos.
 Content wise it is very similar to the SwiftUI tutorials, but I found this one easier to follow.
 I'd probably say better to do this one before the SwiftUI tutorials.

-- [Learn SwiftUI APP](https://apps.apple.com/us/app/learn-swiftui/id1467598599) I really this app.
-It has more than fifty tutorials that progress in complexity that you can do directly from your phone.
+- [Learn SwiftUI APP](https://apps.apple.com/us/app/learn-swiftui/id1467598599) I really liked this app.
+It has more than fifty short tutorials progressing in complexity that you can do directly from your phone.
 It is a guided tutorial and for me it was a good first introduction.
 From here I went to the other two resources above.